-- Salaries & Wages: OMB will continue to work with departments to identify opportunities to increase workplace productivity and implement other operational efficiencies as part of the enterprise cost management initiative. - Employee Benefits: This category includes all healthcare costs for both active and retired employees, workers' compensation costs, employer mandated costs such as social security, and employer contributions to the pension fund.
-The projections incorporate initiatives related to increased pension funding and the increase in the parking tax commitment beginning in 2018.
-Combined, these two factors demonstrate the City's commitment to allocating an additional \$217 million to the pension fund over five years beyond the state mandated minimum municipal obligation (MMO).
-Healthcare costs are projected to rise over the course of the next few years, but the City is working to improve its overall wellness program with the goal of improving employee health and managing costs. - Other Non-Personnel Operating Costs: Projections for this category incorporate contractually required costs that are known at this time, analyses of historical spending, and the reallocation of budgets across each department as part of OMB's "zero-based budgeting" initiative. - Debt Service: The forecast assumes that with the significant reduction in debt service that will occur in 2019, the City will be able to responsibly issue \$60 million in bond funds from 2019 through 2023 to address the City's critical infrastructure needs. - PAYGO: The City funds a number of capital projects through a transfer from the General Fund into the Capital Projects Fund each year.
+- Salaries & Wages: OMB will continue to work with departments to identify opportunities to increase workplace productivity and implement other operational efficiencies as part of the enterprise cost management initiative. - Employee Benefits: This category includes all health care costs for both active and retired employees, workers' compensation costs, employer mandated costs such as social security, and employer contributions to the pension fund.
+Health care costs are projected to rise over the course of the next few years, but the City is working to improve its overall wellness program with the goal of improving employee health and managing costs.
+Pension projections incorporate initiatives related to increased pension funding and the 2018 increase in the parking tax commitment. - Other Non-Personnel Operating Costs: Projections for this category incorporate contractually required costs that are known at this time, analyses of historical spending, and the reallocation of budgets across each department as part of OMB's "zero-based budgeting" initiative. - Debt Service: The forecast assumes that with the significant reduction in debt service that will occur in 2019, the City will be able to responsibly issue \$60 million in bond funds from 2019 through 2023 to address the City's critical infrastructure needs. - PAYGO: The City funds a number of capital projects through a transfer from the General Fund into the Capital Projects Fund each year.
 PAYGO (or "pay-as-you-go") transfers are funds that the City spends on capital projects that may not be eligible for bond or CDBG funds.
 In the 2019 Capital Improvement Plan, projects funded with PAYGO are mainly focused on neighborhood improvement, economic development, and blight remediation.
-The forecast assumes that the City will continue to contribute PAYGO funds for capital projects consistent with Chapter 218 of the City Code, contributing \$15 million in 2019 and a total of \$36 million from 2020 to 2023. - In 2020, payroll will issue a 27th pay.
+The forecast assumes that the City will continue to contribute PAYGO funds for capital projects consistent with Chapter 218 of the City Code, contributing \$15 million in 2019 and a total of \$36 million from 2020 to 2023. - In 2020, HR will issue a 27th pay.
 This phenomenon occurs every 11 years and impacts organizations that pay employees on a biweekly basis.
 This happens because a calendar year that is not a leap year contains between 260-261 work days and 52.143 weeks.
 These extra work days and the additional fraction of a week accumulate each year to create the additional payday every 11 years.
+This has already been factored into the budget